weixian-zhang/FoodTruckJunkie/README.md

 ## Security

+The following are software security practices our team strives to following throughout the SDLC of this project

 ### Threat Modelling

 * Threat modelling was done according to [Container Diagram](#container-diagram) and the designer file can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatModel-FoodTruckJunkie.tm7).
 Threat Modelling Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm)
 * The detected threats were thoroughly evaluated, threats marked with "Needs Investation", a work item will be created to further explore mitigations in the form of code-based enhancements or existing Azure resource configuration changes, and/or by adding new security-related Azure resources.

+### During Pre-Commit Stage (while you are coding)

+* Secure coding practices - constantly keep in mind these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we code
+Example: > * do not disclose sensitive info in error message
+				   * close DB connection right after use, leaving  persisted TCP connections are like leaving a back-door for adversaries to exploit
+           * validate all inputs
+           * encode all outputs including HTML, Javascript, CSS, XML, JSON, Http Headers and more

+* App secrets - if develope using .Net use the [User Secret](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) feature from SDK
+* Pre-commit hook - use Git pre=commit hook to prevent committing secrets
+* DevSkim VSCode extension - able to provide inline security assessment while writing codes on the fly.
+Example: using outdated Hash MD5 library.
+* Security peer review - security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography and etc.
+  Also based on secure coding practice checklists

+ ### DevSecOps

 ## Api Server Specifications